coreboot/coreboot/util/autoport/readme.md

 ## `install_intel_vga_int15_handler`

-This is used to configure int15 hook used by vga bios.
+This is used to configure int15 hook used by vgabios.
 Parameters 2 and 3 usually shouldn't be modified as vgabios is quite ok to figure panel fit and active output by itself.
 Last number is the numerical ID of display type.
-If you don't get any output with VGABIOS you should try different values for 4th parameter.
+If you don't get any output with vgabios you should try different values for 4th parameter.
 If it doesn't help try different values for first parameter as well

 ## CMOS options